 Please plan to join us after the service for Fellowship Hour, a light meal free to all

-Although we are staying in our separate homes for the common good, we are still gathering online as a community to worship God and pray for the world.
-We encourage you to join us!
+Despite the pandemic we are still gathering online and in person as a community to worship God and pray for the world.
+Please join us!

 Resources for Home